 Living away from family has made me a better person.
 It has taught me to appreciate things that I may have taken for granted in the past.

-Being a jovial and sociable person, it didn’t take me long to make good friends.
+Being a jovial and social person, it didn’t take me long to make good friends.
 I made myself very approachable to anyone who needed anything from me, and this helped me establish good networks and friendships along the way.

-I also had decided to stay in that shared apartment to avoid feeling lonely and that definitely helped – thankfully I have amazing housemates!
+I also had decided to stay in that shared apartment to avoid feeling lonely, and that definitely helped—thankfully I have amazing housemates!

-1. Think beyond Chartered Accountancy.
+1. Consider alternatives to Chartered Accountancy.

 - I would encourage students to widen their interests outside the scope of accounting and discover divisions like tax and advisory.

-2. Do you need to be a Chartered Accountant to get into Transfer Pricing
+2. Do you need to be a chartered accountant to get into transfer pricing?

 - I personally think it is best to move to the Gulf or anywhere abroad when you know someone there who can share and guide you with their experience.